See the security gaps that could hurt your business first.

 Answer 03

-A serious answer limits access, separates important roles, and assumes one mistake should not become everyone's problem.
+A real answer limits access, separates sensitive roles, and assumes one mistake should not become everyone's problem.

-Would you know what happened before clients started noticing the impact?
+Would you know about a serious issue before clients or staff felt the impact?

 Click to reveal what a useful answer sounds like.